dskrenta/csci-3010/PE/PE14/Simple-Web-Messenger/README.md

+# Simple-Web-Messenger

+This code is very heavily based on [`Simple-Web-Messenger`](https://gitlab.com/eidheim/Simple-Web-Server) and can be run following the instructions in that repository.

+---

 # Simple-Web-Server

 A very simple, fast, multithreaded, platform independent HTTP and HTTPS server and client library implemented using C++11 and Asio (both Boost.Asio and standalone Asio can be used).
 Created to be an easy way to make REST resources available from C++ applications.